 - 2 Decide whether these explanations are supported by evidence.
-Compare the use of evidence across the documents. - 3 Using multiple sources of information, construct an explanation that answers the inquiry question.
+Explain why these sources offer conflicting information. - 3 Using multiple sources of information, construct an explanation that answers the inquiry question.

 Using the information in these documents and other relevant information introduced in class, write an explanation of why zebras have stripes.
-Include information about the different explanations and why some are more credible than others.
+Be sure to explain why these sources offer conflicting information.